isomerpages/alps-corp/pages/terms-of-use.md

 4.3.
 You may, provided you have kept all copyright and other proprietary notices intact, download or print one copy of the information available on the Website for your personal, internal and non-commercial use only.
 Permission to reprint or electronically reproduce any part of the Website, Website Functions, Content or Third Party Content whether in whole or in part for any other purpose is expressly prohibited without ALPS’ prior written consent, and the written consent of the owners of Third Party Content.

 4.4.
-You may not decompile, reverse engineer or otherwise attempt to discover the source code of any  ALPS Content available on the Website or provided through a Website Function except under the specific circumstances expressly permitted by law or ALPS in writing.
+You may not decompile, reverse engineer or otherwise attempt to discover the source code of any &nbsp;ALPS Content available on the Website or provided through a Website Function except under the specific circumstances expressly permitted by law or ALPS in writing.

 4.5.
 Without prejudice to the rights and remedies which are available to us at law, we reserve the right to terminate the privileges of any member or user who repeatedly breaches paragraphs 3 and 4.